raizoken23/Stage_One/README.md

 if you aint got 32 gigs, do not run 3 models bro... naw if you got a consumer rig with under 24 gigs of virtual ram  run 2 models qwen and minstral are iight

+i aint need nothing bro, i aint do none of this for fame.  im samoan, we share our food. bro.